 Word Format PDF Format

 Tuition: The program consists of approximately 23 instructional hours per week for 33 weeks.
 A credit hour is given for every 15 hours of classroom instruction, or for 30 hours of supervised clinical practice.
 Tuition is $10,920 for the program.
 Tuition will not increase after enrolment.

 Students should make allowance for approximately $500 in book costs, workshops and student registration fees with the CTCMA per academic year.
 These costs are not included in the tuition fee.

 Financial Assistance : Applicants who are residents of British Columbia may apply to the BC Student Assistance Program, which administers Canada Student Loans, BC Student Loans, and BC Grants.
 You can apply for your student loan online at www.bcsap.bc.ca or you call them to have an application form mailed out to you at 1-800-561-1818.
 You may also get the necessary information from their website at http://www.gov.bc.ca/aved Applicants residing outside British Columbia should contact the student loans office in their region.

 Transfer of credits from another recognized school may be accepted, but the number of transferred credits should not exceed the 1/3 of number of credits (hours) normally earned by this program.

 - International student

 Foreign student tuition will be the same as local residents.
-Students are required to be proficient in written and spoken English.
-Students from non-English speaking countries may be required to achieve the minimum TOEFL score of (500 or higher) or equivalent for English proficiency.
+It is recommended that students are proficient in written and spoken English.

 Royal Pacific Institute/Oshio College has two Victoria campuses: the Saanich Road location, at Suite #100, 3491 Saanich Road (just across from Uptown Plaza), and the Clinic at #110-1595 McKenzie Ave.